AnshShah3009/AnshShah3009/README.md

 ### Hola Amigo👋

-I am Ansh Shah
+Greetings,

-I graduated from BE.
-Mechanical Engineering and Msc.
-Physics from BITS Pilani University (Pilani Campus) in May, 2023.
-I am currently working as a Researh Intern at Robotics Research Center under Professor Madhava Krishna at IIIT Hyderabad.
+I'm Ansh Shah, an enthusiast at the intersection of mechanical engineering, physics, and robotics.
+I recently graduated from BITS Pilani University (Pilani Campus) with degrees in BE Mechanical Engineering and MSc Physics in May 2023.
+Currently, I'm immersed in the world of research as a Research Intern at the Robotics Research Center under the guidance of Professor Madhava Krishna at IIIT Hyderabad.

-My broad research interest lies in Deep Learning, Reinforcement learning and Multi-Agent SLAM (I also love to work on robotics hardware).
-I have implemented basic projects in deep learning and computer vision.
-I am learning reinforcement learning right now and I look forward to it's implementation in real life robots.
-I have worked on a Multi Agent SLAM pipeline for RRC and I am currently working on a loop closure detection module for the slam pipeline.
+My research pursuits span the realms of Deep Learning, Reinforcement Learning, and Multi-Agent SLAM, with a dash of passion for robotics hardware.
+My portfolio encompasses foundational projects in deep learning and computer vision.
+While I'm currently engrossed in mastering reinforcement learning, my excitement lies in bringing these concepts to life within real robotic systems.
+Notably, I've contributed to a Multi-Agent SLAM pipeline at RRC and am presently engrossed in crafting a loop closure detection module for the SLAM pipeline.

+Here's a glimpse of my ongoing endeavours:

-- 🔭 I’m currently working on a Project on Multi Agent SLAM for Quadcopter, Loop Closure Detection module using DL techniques.
+    🔭 Presently, I'm engrossed in a Multi-Agent SLAM project tailored for Quadcopters, which involves developing a Loop Closure Detection module utilizing cutting-edge DL techniques.
-- 🌱 I’m currently learning Multi-Agent SLAM using pose graph optimization and Implementation in a Drone Swarm.
+    🌱 My current learning trajectory involves diving deep into Multi-Agent SLAM with a focus on pose graph optimization and its practical implementation within a Drone Swarm.
-- 👯 I’m looking to collaborate on aerial robotics projects.
-- 🤔 I’m looking for help with Masters, Job/Research-Opportunity in Robotics.
-- 💬 Ask me about books, sports, robots, Philosophy and it's sister Psychology, Art, Chess, Movies, Guitar, Technology, Evs.
+    👯 I'm fervently open to collaboration on projects centred around aerial robotics, driven by a shared passion for technological innovation.
+    🤔 I'm actively seeking guidance for potential avenues in Master's programs and job/research opportunities within the captivating realm of robotics.
+    💬 I'm always up for discussions ranging from books, sports, and philosophy to psychology, art, chess, movies, guitar, technology, and environmental studies.
-- ⚡ Fun fact: ### Nothing is original.
-Steal like an Artist
+    ⚡ Fun fact: "Nothing is original.
+Steal like an Artist."

-Feel free anytime to reach out on email : anshshah3009@gmail.com, f20180917@pilani.bits-pilani.ac.in

-Some Projects i have been a part of:
+Feel free to connect with me via email at anshshah3009@gmail.com or f20180917@pilani.bits-pilani.ac.in.
+I'm always eager to engage in meaningful conversations.

+Selected Highlights from My Project Portfolio:

-- Multi-Agent SLAM pipeline (VINS-MONO-GTSAM)
+    Multi-Agent SLAM Pipeline (VINS-MONO-GTSAM)
-- Micromouse
+    Micromouse
-- Autonomous Quadcopter
+    Autonomous Quadcopter
-- Quadruped
+    Quadruped Robot
-- Monocopter
+    Monocopter
-- International Robotics Challenge at Techfest,IIT Bomaby in 2019
-- Quadcopter for GameOfDrones at Techfest,IIT Bombay in 2019
+    Participation in the International Robotics Challenge at Techfest, IIT Bombay in 2019 Contribution to the Quadcopter for GameOfDrones at Techfest, IIT Bombay in 2019 Cronus (an innovative surveillance bot concept)

-- Cronus (a fancy idea of a survelliance bot)
+Looking forward to exciting possibilities and collaborations in the dynamic world of robotics.

+Best regards,
+Ansh Shah